 The state of Tennessee offers background checks including criminal and arrest records to the general public upon request.
-Anyone can request a state-level background check or one that includes federal records as well.
+Anyone can request for a Tennessee arrest records search or one that includes public records as well.
 The state-level report costs $29 and the federal one $50.
 Requests can be made online or through the mail.
 They process background checks via name searches however, if it is for the person themselves, then they can send in fingerprints for an exact match.

 Yes.
-The state of Tennessee upholds the Freedom of Information Act by committing to supplying the general public with criminal and arrest information upon request.
+This state upholds the Freedom of Information Act by committing to supplying the general public with jail and inmate records information upon request.
 They charge a small processing fee for state-level reports.
 They also allow you to order a federal copy from the FBI.
 From their central records repository, the general public can request copies through the mail and online.

 |Black or African American||56%|